ESTABLISHING CONSTITUTIONAL SAFEGUARDS IN FAMILY COURTS NATIONWIDE

 IV Constitutional Illiteracy

-Most people—including lawyers—don't understand what due process requires.
+Most people—including lawyers—don't understand what Due Process requires.
 When the public doesn't know their rights, the system drifts without resistance.

 “The only sure bulwark of continuing liberty is a government strong enough to protect the interests of the people, and a people strong enough and well enough informed to maintain its sovereign control over the government.”